sgmurphy/wordpress-plugins/formidable/readme.txt

 = Can I create a payment form? =

 Yes!
-You can create payment and donation forms.
 We make it easy to accept payments using Stripe, PayPal, and Authorize.net.

 Our Stripe integration helps you quickly accept credit card payments online.
 Our PayPal forms allow you to accept PayPal payments, subscriptions, and donations online.

 = Which field types does Formidable offer? =

-Our online form maker comes with all the powerful fields that you need to create a solution-focused form, fast!
+Our online form and quiz builder comes with all the powerful fields that you need to create a solution-focused form, fast!

 * Single line text - Great for name, phone number, address, and more.
 * Email